ArcanaFramework/arcana-data-store-extension-template/README.rst

 This extension can be installed for Python 3 using *pip*::

-    $ pip3 install arcana-TODO
+    $ pip3 install arcana-changeme

-This will also install the core Arcana_ package and any required dependencies.
+This will also install the core Arcana_ package

 License
 -------